Glossary

 S

-Seminar – Normally a discussion-based meeting of a smaller group of students, led by a tutor.
+Seminar – Normally a discussion based meeting of a smaller group of students, led by a tutor.

 T

-Tutorial - a class in which a tutor gives intensive instruction in some subject to an individual or a small group of students.
+Tutorial - a class in which a tutor gives intensive instruction in some subject to an individual student or a small group of students.

 U